lblod/frontend-embeddable-notule-editor/docs/plugins/ar-design-plugin.md

 Add annotated traffic signaling designs to an _aanvullend reglement_ based on data returned by the passed query function.

+> [!NOTE]
+> This plugin requires the `variable` plugin in order to allow variables contained within the
+> designs to be rendered and set correctly.
+This in practice means that without this, most designs
+> will display an error on the preview and will not be insertable.

 ## Setup

 ```javascript